SatiahTheophilusTugbe/SplunkDashboardAndDataVisualization/README.md

 Open your Splunk search interface:
 - From the left hand menu
 - Drill down to subject
-- From the pop-up to the left
+- From the pop-up to the right
 - Select "An account was successfully logged on"

 ![8a](https://github.com/user-attachments/assets/600e3f93-f5bc-4fcf-a4b8-a3a2d7cf8bc4)